Updated by Ian Buckley on August 14 2017

-There are thousands of other people and organizations out there embracing the Arduino, the best of which I’ll highlight in a later article.
+There are thousands of other people and organizations out there embracing the Arduino.
 The upshot of this is that if you lack in the creativity department, there’s always a pre-coded project for you to build, and there’s always something new to learn.
 It’s also very easy to get started.

 Versatility and Cost

 The programming language you upload with is incredibly simple, and should be familiar to anyone who has had any experience with Java or similar languages.
 (It’s actually based on Processing).